 Learning how to create an online course can seem like a daunting task, but when you break up the process into smaller parts, each section becomes a little easier to understand and digest.
 Plus, you might finish your course faster if you have a blueprint to follow.

 After you create your first course, don’t stop and wait for customers to line up at your virtual lemonade stand.
 Instead, create more content.
-As you add courses, your revenue streams multiply.
+As you add courses, your revenue streams will multiply.

 - Find your niche.